1975–76 Virginia Squires season: March 1976

 On a March 1 home loss against the Nuggets (which saw the return of Luther Burden during the season after missing eight games during that time), team owner Van Cunningham criticized the team's radio broadcaster, Warner Fusselle, about mentioning that fans of the 3,064 people in attendance were leaving early despite that being a true statement on his end.
 By March 21, the team had only seven players that were considered healthy enough to play games properly in the ABA, with Mack Calvin & Luther Burden both playing 58 minutes each and Mike Green playing 56 minutes, though their best efforts weren't enough to avoid a 13th straight loss in a row once again, this time against the Kentucky Colonels in double overtime.
-It was by this time that the season was clearly taking both a physical and emotional toll on its players, as Mel Bennett was seen crying on the way home after the rough double-overtime loss, though head coach Zelmo Beaty said that he would genuinely cry whenever the team lost a close, tough game similar to a good amount of games that the Squires had experienced during this season.
+It was by this time that the season was clearly taking both a physical and emotional toll on its players, as Mel Bennett was seen crying on the way home after the rough double-overtime loss, though head coach Zelmo Beaty said that he would genuinely cry whenever the team lost a close, tough game similar to a good number of games that the Squires had experienced during this season.
 Virginia would get their revenge for that emotionally brutal loss three days later against the Colonels, ending their second 13-game losing streak of the season, though it would also become the only win the team would get during this month.